 Myth #1: Detox is Just About “Getting Clean”

 Many people assume that detoxification is simply a process of purging toxins from the body.
-While the removal of substances like alcohol or drugs is a part of it, detoxification also focuses on the withdrawal symptoms that occur when someone stops using these substances.
+While removing substances like alcohol or drugs is the goal, detoxification also involves managing withdrawal symptoms.
 Withdrawal can be uncomfortable and even dangerous, depending on the substance and how long a person has been using it.

-Medically supervised detox ensures that the individual’s withdrawal symptoms are managed appropriately, reducing risks like seizures, dehydration, and other life-threatening complications.
+Medically supervised detox manages an individual’s withdrawal symptoms appropriately.
+A medical support team reduces risks like seizures, dehydration, and other life-threatening complications.
 This is why detox should always be done under professional supervision.

 Myth #2: Detoxing Can Be Done Safely at Home